marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/isatty.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ISATTY, system, terminal

 .. _isatty:

-.. index:: ISATTY

-.. index:: system, terminal

 ISATTY --- Whether a unit is a terminal device.
 ***********************************************